-Pertussis is an acute respiratory infection caused by a Gram negative organism, Bordetella pertussis.
-Pertussis can affect individuals of any age, but young unvaccinated infants are at the highest risk of severe complications including pneumonia, apnoea, seizures and death.
-Protection conferred through natural infection or vaccination is not life-long.
+Pertussis (Whooping Cough) is an acute respiratory infection caused by a gram negative organism Bordetella pertussis.
+Pertussis can affect individuals' of any age, but young unvaccinated infants are at the highest risk of severe complications including pneumonia, apnoea, seizures and death.
+Protection conferred through natural infection of vaccination is not life-long.
 Older vaccinated individuals often present with milder symptoms which may go unrecognised leading to delays in treatment.
 Outbreaks of pertussis in healthcare settings and exclusion of staff affected can be disruptive and costly.
-Guidance is available in Public Health Management of Pertussis (HPA 2012).
+Guidelines for the public health management of pertussis have been produced by UKHSA and can be found via the link below: